 Regularly Update Systems And Programs

 This step will be for your IT team and your employees to follow.
 It would be best if you asked them to be on the lookout for updates on the systems and programs that your company is using.
-Software companies are always working to improve their services while improving performance and user experiences, fixing loopholes and bugs, and improving security as per the latest technology.
+Software companies are always working to improve their services while improving performance and user experiences, fixing loopholes and bugs, secure coding, and improving security as per the latest technology.

 Updating all your programs and software to their latest versions will keep you at the top of your security game.
 Remember that employees may get lax when updating software, so make sure to set a reminder for timely updates.

 Use Encryption Tools For Sensitive Information